Hello, my friends. We’re already a third of the way through, but we still have much more to explore as we dig into

 Meanwhile, Jun arrives at a large set of doors as Emma has followed him and demands to know what’s past those giant barriers, since there were some security measures on the way down.

 She then goes on to explain a revelation that she’s had about her secondary mutation.
 When she shifts into her diamond form, she’s unable to use her telepathy.
-However, that also means that she can’t become suspectable to telepathy herself.
+Fortunately, that also means that she can’t become suspectable to telepathy herself.
 This leads into her knowing that Jun is actually Mastermind.

 Meanwhile, the X-Men continue to search for their teammate.
 Wolverine manages to trace her scent towards a hidden door and prepares to slice it down, but (in a comedic manner) Cyclops manages to locate the hidden switch to open it as our heroes press on.

 Back with Emma, she demands to know what the Inner Circle’s leader is up to.
 While under the guise of Jun, Mastermind explains that he made his way to the Tohoku region when he heard about a spike in mutant activity.
 Because of the telekinetic blackout over the area, he managed to trick the U-Men into believing that he was also a mutant-hating human.
 Thereby, he received their Intel about a “great, untapped power” that was taking shape.
 From there, Emma pieces it together and says that after Jason found out about it being deep within Yui’s facility, he disguised himself as Jun and became her research assistant.
 Now, Jason has finally located this grand power behind the massive doors.
 Afterwards, Mastermind confirms with Emma that he was the one who made Cyclops think that she killed Jean Grey during their last battle, since he was still mad that Ms. Frost left him & his Inner Circle and hoped that the X-Men would’ve finished her off.

 From there, Jason proceeds to unleash his telepathic powers while Emma shifts into her diamond form.
 As Mastermind drops his disguise, he tells her that since she can’t use her telepathy while in her present state, she can’t stop him.